Under One Crown: The Church, the State, and Christ’s Mediatorial Rule

 • The Spiritual Kingdom: The church governs matters of faith, salvation, and moral conduct through the word and sacraments.
 It nurtures the spiritual wellbeing of believers.

 Both kingdoms operate under Christ’s authority but focus on different aspects of human life.
 The state cannot legislate spiritual truths, and the church cannot enforce civil laws.
+But when both are aiming at the same goals God is glorified.

 Avoiding Extremes

-The Two Kingdoms model effectively avoids the pitfalls of both Erastianism, where the state controls the church, and theocratic overreach, where the church dominates the state.
+The Historic Two Kingdoms model effectively avoids the pitfalls of both Erastianism, where the state controls the church, and theocratic overreach, where the church dominates the state.
 By maintaining clear boundaries, each institution can function in its proper sphere while honoring their shared allegiance to Christ.

 Relevance Today

-In today’s pluralistic society, the Two Kingdoms doctrine remains highly relevant.
+In today’s pluralistic society, the Historic Two Kingdoms doctrine remains highly relevant.
 It upholds the spiritual independence of the church, ensuring that worship and doctrine remain free from government overreach.
 While it simultaneously affirms the rightful authority of civil government to maintain order and promote the public good.

 This balanced approach fosters cooperation between church and state.
 The reformation approach allows both to contribute to justice and human flourishing without overstepping their respective roles.
 While governments may falter in recognizing Christ’s rule nonetheless He is still sovereign and guides both realms toward their divine purposes.